Yanks’ Judge heads on road still at 61 homers; 4 games left

 Baltimore (82-77) guaranteed its first winning season since 2016.
 The Orioles went 52-110 last year and became the first team since at least 1900 to have a winning record one season after losing 110 or more.

-AL East champion New York (97-61) took another hit to an injury-ravaged bullpen when Ron Marinaccio left while pitching to Jorge Mateo in the eighth.
-The Yankees will be without Clay Holmes until the playoffs because of rotator cuff inflammation, and Aroldis Chapman (3-4) was once again wild, walking three, including rookie Gunnar Henderson with the bases loaded, as Baltimore surged ahead in the seventh.
+“It’s an accomplishment, definitely from where we came from last year,” manager Brandon Hyde said.

-Gonzalez allowed one run, four hits and three walks in 4 2/3 innings.
+AL East champion New York (97-61) took another hit to an injury-ravaged bullpen when Ron Marinaccio came out after 12 pitches because of a sore right shin.
+He’ll have an MRI on Monday but thinks he’ll be OK for the Division Series opener on Oct.
+11. The Yankees already are without Clay Holmes until the playoffs because of rotator cuff inflammation.

-Bradish gave up one run — unearned — three hits and five walks in five-plus innings.
+“We got the tests done previously and it’s come back clean before, so I’m hoping it’s the same thing,” said Marinaccio, who described it as a season-long ailment.

-Logan Gillaspie (1-0) pitched a scoreless sixth in his first big league decision, Baker struck out five while getting six straight outs, and Dillon Tate got three outs for his fifth save.
+Aroldis Chapman (3-4) walked three as Baltimore surged ahead in a two-run seventh that included Austin Hays’ sacrifice fly off Marinaccio.
+Chapman has walked 28 in 35 1/3 innings, and his postseason roster spot may be in jeopardy.

-Ryan Mountcastle had an RBI double in the first.
-Aaron Hicks scored from second base in the fifth when Bradish bounced a wild pitch and catcher Adley Rutschman threw the ball into center for an error.
+Orioles: Kyle Bradish gave up one run — unearned — three hits and five walks in five-plus innings and simulated a swung to first-base ump Dan Merzel when he didn’t get a call on Judge. … Logan Gillaspie (1-0) pitched a scoreless sixth in his first big league decision, Bryan Baker struck out five while getting six straight outs, and Dillon Tate got three outs for his fifth save.

-Cedric Mullins reached on an infield hit starting the seventh against Chapman, has walked 28 in 35 1/3 innings.
-After Chapman walked three of four batters, Austin Hays followed with a sacrifice fly off Marinaccio.
+Ryan Mountcastle had an RBI double in the firs t.
+Aaron Hicks, playing on his 33rd birthday, scored from second base in the fifth when Bradish bounced a wild pitch and catcher Adley Rutschman threw the ball into center for an error.

 WEB GEMS

-Yankees 3B Josh Donaldson made a backhand grab on Jorge Mateo’s bases-loaded grounder in the sixth and from foul territory made a strong throw for the inning-ending out. … Hicks saved two runs with a sprinting catch on Terrin Vavra’s slicing liner near the left-field line in the seventh.
+Yankees Hicks saved two runs with a sprinting catch on Terrin Vavra’s slicing liner near the left-field line in the seventh.

 FOR THE BOOKS